 Young children can also benefit from the following tips:

-We at Lynbrook Dental Care offer a wide variety of services to help maintain your child’s healthy teeth.
+We at Cranbourne Family Dental offer a wide variety of services to help maintain your child’s healthy teeth.
 We strive to create a calm, non-threatening environment where kids can feel safe and comfortable when receiving treatment.
 We now have a children’s therapist who is available on weekends and afternoons.

 Currently we offer NO GAP PREVENTATIVE TREATMENT (examination, cleaning, fluoride treatment and fissure seals) to all children with health funds (must have dental cover).